Dr. L. H. Hiranandani College of Pharmacy: Sports

-It has an area of 1994 sq ft, houses facilities for indoor games like Table tennis, Carrom, Chess, Gymnasium for workouts, Boxing, Weightlifting, and Judo.
+It has facilities for indoor games like Table tennis, Carrom, Chess, Gymnasium for workouts, Boxing, Weightlifting, and Judo.
 It has 2 playgrounds-one foreground and second on the rear side.
 It provides facilities like Handball, Volleyball, Basketball, Softball, Ball Badminton, Kabaddi, Kho Kho and Athletics.

+The students participate in Rx sport events organised by Indian Pharmaceutical Association, Mumbai Branch.

-NPTEL SWAYAM Local Chapter
+NPTEL SWAYAM local chapter

 Dr L H Hiranandani College of Pharmacy is a recognised Local Chapter of NPTEL SWAYAM since 2019.